Mick McCarthy

-Michael Joseph McCarthy (born 7 February 1959) is a professional football manager, pundit, and former player.
-He is currently the head coach of Blackpool.
+Michael Joseph McCarthy (born 7 February 1959) is a professional football manager, pundit and former footballer.
+He was most recently the head coach of Blackpool.

-McCarthy began his playing career at Barnsley in 1977, and he later had spells at Manchester City, Celtic, Lyon, and finally Millwall, retiring in 1992.
+McCarthy began his playing career at Barnsley in 1977 as a central defender, and he later had spells at Manchester City, Celtic, Lyon, and finally Millwall, retiring in 1992.
 Born and raised in England, he represented the Republic of Ireland, for whom he earned 57 caps and played at UEFA Euro 1988 and the 1990 FIFA World Cup.

 McCarthy managed Millwall and then the Republic of Ireland.
 He guided the country to the knockout stage of the last 16 of the 2002 FIFA World Cup.
 He later managed Sunderland, Wolverhampton Wanderers and Ipswich Town.
 McCarthy began a second tenure as manager of the Republic of Ireland national team in November 2018, leaving after having guided the team to a UEFA Euro 2020 playoff place.
-He then had brief spells at Cypriot club APOEL and Cardiff City.
+He then had brief spells at Cypriot club APOEL, Cardiff City and Blackpool.
 He has also been a television pundit and commentator, including for the BBC and Virgin Media Television.

 Club career

 Barnsley

-Born in Barnsley, Yorkshire, McCarthy made his league debut for then-Fourth Division Barnsley on 20 August 1977 in a 4–0 win over Rochdale.
+Born in Barnsley, West Riding of Yorkshire, McCarthy made his league debut for then-Fourth Division Barnsley on 20 August 1977 in a 4–0 win over Rochdale.
 He spent two years in the basement league, before the club won promotion.
 Two years later, the team again went up to the (old) Division 2.
 A strong central defender, he was a virtual ever-present for his home town club, but departed in December 1983 for fellow Division 2 club Manchester City.

 Manchester City

+McCarthy was signed by Billy McNeill, himself a former centre-back, and was given the number 6 jersey.
 The Maine Road club won promotion in McCarthy's first full season and he finally had the chance to play at the highest level.
 His first season in the top flight was steady enough as the club reached mid-table, but relegation struck the following year.
 McCarthy himself would not face the drop though as he moved to Celtic in May 1987.